Last Updated: May 30, 2022

 Advanced Placement Exams: The Way to a Better College Life

-Advanced Placement exams are exams taken by the student in their high school on subjects that are thematically similar to the course they choose to study after high school.
-This exam provides students with an upper hand in college admissions giving them a chance to prove that they can work on college-level academic work and also giving them a chance to lower their college tuition fee by giving the tests for a nominal fee while in high school.
+Advanced Placement exams are taken by students in high school on subjects that are thematically similar to the course they choose to study after high school.
+This exam provides students with an upper hand in college admissions, giving them a chance to prove that they can work on college-level academic work and also giving them a chance to lower their college tuition fee by giving the tests for a nominal fee while in high school.

 While preparing for college education, the grades in high school exams matter.
-However, if one has cleared the Advanced Placement exams, they earn that extra bit which increases the chances of doing their preferred academic course in the college of their choice, which can open up new opportunities in their future academic and professional lives.
+However, suppose one has cleared the Advanced Placement exams.
+In that case, they earn that extra bit, which increases their chances of doing their preferred academic course in the college of their choice and opens up new opportunities in their future educational and professional lives.
 Concession in the college fee is the proverbial icing on the cake.
-This is where the Advanced Placement or AP exams become useful.
-These are held over two weeks every year in May after students have completed their AP courses taken up at the high school.
-These courses help the students to become familiar with the college-level work in high school itself, which is an advantage.
+This is where the Advanced Placement or AP exams become helpful.
+These are held over two weeks every year in May after students have completed their AP courses at the high school.
+These courses help the students become familiar with college-level work in high school, which is an advantage.

 Testing Dates for AP Exams

-Advanced Placement examinations are conducted during the same month every year so that students will easily be able to prepare for the examination and schedule their other academic activities accordingly.
+Advanced Placement examinations are conducted during the same month every year so that students can easily prepare for the examination and schedule their other academic activities accordingly.
 The

-examination dates are provided a year in advance in most cases.
-The exam is always conducted in May every year and it will have a morning slot and an evening slot during which different AP subject examinations will be held.
+examination dates are provided a year in advance.
+The exam is conducted in May every year, and it has a morning slot and an evening slot during which different AP subject examinations will be held.

-Candidates who have overlapping examinations will be able to take the exam during the late-testing dates.
-If the candidate is using the late-testing dates for personal reasons, they will have to pay an additional fee for the same.
-The late testing dates will be cramped together unlike the normal testing dates.
+Candidates who have overlapping examinations will be able to take the exam on the late testing dates.
+If the candidate is using the late-testing dates for personal reasons, they will have to pay an additional fee.
+The late-testing dates will be cramped together, unlike the normal testing dates.
 It is usually conducted during the latter half of May.

 Cost of AP Examinations

 The cost of AP examinations is different for both domestic and international candidates.
-Domestic candidates are required to pay an amount of $93 per subject for the test whereas international students are required to pay $123 per subject.
-Domestic candidates will include candidates from the US, US territories, and Canada.
+Domestic candidates must pay $98 per subject for the test, whereas international students must pay $128.
+Domestic candidates will include US, US territories, and Canada candidates.

-Candidates who opt for the late-testing dates due to personal reasons will have to pay an additional fee of $40 per examination.
-Those who have genuine academic reasons like overlapping examinations or integral academic activities on the original testing dates will not have to pay the late-testing fee.
+Candidates who opt for the late-testing dates for personal reasons must pay an additional fee of $40 per examination.
+Those who have genuine academic reasons, such as overlapping examinations or integral academic activities on the original testing dates, will not have to pay the late-testing fee.

 Registering for AP Exam

 Students can register for the AP courses or directly for the exam by logging into their College Board mail ID using their College Board username and password.
-It has to be noted that all 38 courses will not be offered in most schools and hence students will have to consult their AP Coordinator to receive details about their school.
-In case the school does not have an AP Coordinator they must call the AP Services to contact the AP Coordinator near them.
+It must be noted that not all 38 courses will be offered in most schools, so students will have to consult their AP Coordinator to receive details about their school.
+If the school does not have an AP Coordinator, they must call the AP Services to contact the AP Coordinator near them.

 If the student's school requires the student to indicate their exam registration, they will have to click a Register button in their class section view in “My AP” after they join their class sections.
 If the button is not visible, it means that their school is automatically ordering them an exam.